A spiritual divorce is an elegant and alternative solution for handling marriage problems.

 To quote one client:

 One day my wife did the hardest thing she has probably ever had to do.
 She told me that after 18 years of being together she felt that things just didn’t feel right anymore between us.
 Looking for help and resources relating to a midlife crisis on the web, mostly I found bitter and angry discussions or advice.
 Nothing resonated with how my wife and I saw the nature of our situation until we came across Casey’s website, Personal Tao.
 The idea that a transformation and not a crisis was at hand immediately spoke to us as individuals.
-The essays on his site were the first “sane” things my wife had read at the beginning of this process.
+The essays on Casey’s site were the first “sane” things my wife had read at the beginning of this process.
 She and I contacted Casey independently and felt encouraged that there was something good that could come from all this.
-Through the guided exercise of patience, being kind to one another and working with a spirit of non-judgement, Casey has helped the two of us maintain a level of honest communication that would have been hard to muster during this difficult time in our lives.
+Through the guided exercise of patience, being kind to one another and working with a spirit of non-judgment, Casey has helped the two of us maintain a level of honest communication that would have been hard to muster during this difficult time in our lives.
 Speaking for my self, six months into this period of transformation has been painful yet wonderful.
-If Casey wasn’t here for guidance and teaching I think this period would be mostly painful.
+If Casey wasn’t here for guidance and teaching, I think this period would be mostly painful.
 Our two children are certainly benefiting from the graceful way in which my wife and I are handling the big changes in our relationship.
 I know that through Casey’s encouragement and instruction the two of us will be able to maintain the deepest of friendships that will last a lifetime.

 This process works and gives two partners a chance to create better lives.
 It will be a challenge but isn’t living a life based on your own essence along with a deeper friendship with your partner worth the work and time it takes to make happen?